The Pacing Project - Orange Mud, LLC

 4. Aid station workers, etc will help you with whatever you need, but don't take their focus away from your runner, or other runners unnecessarily.
 You need to be able to be self-sufficient for whatever distance you are covering.

 1. When you are pacing someone you haven't met before, you need to invest a little time to try and understand the person, their personality, what they want to achieve and what motivates them.
 From everything I had read about running 100 mile events, especially in the mountains, things were going to get dark, both literally and figuratively at times.
 Waiting for your runner to hit a wall to figure out what makes him or her tick is too late, you should have a plan in mind before you start out.
+These ultra marathon tips for beginners can be invaluable in such challenging situations.

 For me, I chose to pepper Mary with simple, easy questions periodically leading up to the event so that I had something in mind to fall back on.
 Here's the first salvo of questions I asked as a reference: